yellowbyte/zero-footprint-opaque-predicates/README.md

   * this command will drop you inside the Docker container
 * python3.10 src/insert\_ops.py [relative filepath to the folder containing target source code]
   * if the program crashes, check out [debugging\_tips.md](docs/debugging\_tips.md) for help

-* Make sure the folder containing target source code has the following additional files:
+__NOTE__: Make sure the folder containing target source code has the following additional files:
 * `Makefile`: standard Makefile.
 The code will call `make` to compile the codebase after obfuscation.
 This is the default behavior but can be changed.
+[Here is a simple tutorial on how to write a Makefile](https://gist.github.com/yellowbyte/b2b61f547e51e80b30522a989e6ea88d)
 * `GNUmakefile`: a Makefile with instructions on how to run Frama-C for the specified codebase.
 The number of value sets that can be inferred heavily depend on the settings in this file.
   * Our dependence on Frama-C also means that our tool cannot obfuscate code that contains recursive calls, [as it is a limitation of Frama-C](https://www.frama-c.com/fc-plugins/eva.html).

 #### Settings
 The followings are settings user can change: